10 Countries Where the Canadian Dollar is Surprisingly Strong

 100,000 Riel = $36.51 CAD

-Cambodia remains a value destination for Canadian travellers as a great place in Southeast Asia to stretch the loonie.
+Cambodia remains a value destination for Canadian travellers (especially those looking for the best trips to take after retirement) as a great place in Southeast Asia to stretch the loonie.
 If visiting Phnom Penh, a domestic beer will cost about a buck and a half, while an average dinner for two will run less than $23 CAD.

 $1 CAD = 13.89 pesos